Pokkén Tournament Review by Slim Shady

 Pokemon world, or if you're looking for a fun and addicting pastime.

-phases and interesting movesets lead to an fresh new experience for fans of
+interesting movesets lead to an fresh new experience for fans of both Tekken

-ˇ Detailed Stages and Character Design - The models in
+ˇ Detailed Stages and Character Design -The models in Pokken seem to

-Stages are engaging, grounding the real world into that of fiction.
-There are
+engaging, grounding the real world into that of fiction.
+There are little bits

 ˇ Tailors To Your Fighting Style - Each character is set